A certified Windows Precision Touchpad

 from Windows Update

-for Windows 8.1, Windows RT 8.1, and Windows Server 2012 R2 introduced a new feature for precision touchpads by adding the Leave touchpad on when a mouse is connected
+for Windows 8.1, Windows RT 8.1, and Windows Server 2012 R2 introduced a new feature for precision touchpads by adding the Double-tap and drag

-This tutorial will show you how to turn on or off to leave touchpad on when a mouse is connected
+This tutorial will show you how to turn on or off the allow right-clicks on the touchpad

 and Windows RT 8.1